 Have you been accused of operating a marijuana grow house?
 Grow houses have been popping up all over Texas and all over the nation.
 As a result, law enforcement has intensified investigations.
 They are reviewing electrical usage and water usage to determine if excessive amounts are being used — creating suspicion that the manufacture/cultivation of marijuana is being carried out on the premises.
 If you are under investigation or have been arrested and are facing drug manufacturing charges, you need experienced legal counsel on your side.
-Houston Criminal Lawyer Charles Johnson expertly defends clients who have been charged with marijuana-related crimes through the entire State of Texas, with offices in Houston, Austin, Dallas and San Antonio.
+Houston Criminal Lawyer Charles Johnson expertly defends clients who have been charged with marijuana-related crimes through the entire State of Texas, with offices in Houston, Austin, Dallas and San Antonio (by appointment).

 At the Charles Johnson Law Firm, we take marijuana charges seriously.
 We provide aggressive manufacture/cultivation defense representation to each client.
 Contact Attorney Johnson directly at (713) 222-7577 anytime night or day to discuss your case with an experienced criminal defense attorney.